mirzakhany/blog/content/resume/index.md

 *ClickYab, Jun 2017 - May 2018 .
 1yr - Tehran Province*

 ClickYab is a Smart advertising network by targeting audiences with contextual and behavioral advertising.
 We worked on an RTB (Real-time binding) project.
 As a senior backend developer, I was responsible for the design and implementation of Restful API, a payment system that handles wallet and bank gateways and a messaging queue to send a high number of SMS.our stack in Clickyab was MySQL , Golang and Python.

-**Backend Developer**
-*Chartel Feb 2016 - May 2017 .
-1yr 4 mos - Isfahan Province*

-In Chartel we worked on we designed a restful API to sell an airplane ticket. we used Flask framework to do this project.
-As a backend developer i was responsible for Implementation of handlers for contract with iranian banks web services for online payments, web crawlers to collect data from web , and many more tools with python.

-**Software Developer**
-*Sana-group Apr 2013 - Jan 2016 .
-2yr 10 mos - Isfahan Province*

-In Sana, we worked on various projects that come from our customers.
-As backend developer and team lead, I was responsible for designing software architecture and coaching the team to hit goals on time.
-Created development plans and project documentation, and test cases.We used Django for most of our projects with PostgreSQL.